Course Code: mobileappsec

 • preparing proof of concept: am, Drozer, Java/Kotlin

-Day 3: Dynamic analysis, repacking and instrumentation
+Day 3: Dynamic Analysis, Repacking, and Instrumentation

-• application log analysis
+• analyzing application logs

-• file system content analysis
+• analyzing file system content

 • debuggable and backupable applications

-• working with the debugger
+• working with a debugger

 • network traffic analysis: tcpdump, Burp Proxy